 We have the privilege of being in Greece where a helping hand has been extended, while many of Europe’s governments (and others) now lock their heart and doors.

 Meanwhile, those who aren’t able to actually be here with us, have become Dirty Girls with their financial support; either with individual donations or with money raised from Fundraisers.
 We can’t function without them.
-Their support allows us to say yes, when no would mean materials would be trashed rather than washed; when no would mean that we couldn’t help provide the dignity of cleanliness.
+Their support allows us to say yes, when no would mean materials would be trashed rather than washed; when no would mean that we couldn’t help provide the dignity of cleanliness alongside warmth and protection.

 So you see ….
 Dirty Girls are everywhere!
 And you can be one too.